 ERC Starting Grant - Armoring multifunctional T cells for cancer therapy (ARMOR-T)

-- Projektleiter: PD Dr. Sebastian Kobold
+- Projektleiter: Prof. Dr. Sebastian Kobold

 - Einrichtung: Abteilung Klinische Pharmakologie